Levijun/Hello-World/README.md

 # Hello-World
 This is my start of learning javascript
-Hi I'm levijun Perez and I am to learn javascript
+Hi I'm levijun Perez and I am here to learn javascript